purrsec/askIT/README.md

 ## 🔒 Privacy and Security

-### Data Collection
-- We collect minimal usage data to improve the service
-- No sensitive data or credentials are stored
-- All data is encrypted in transit and at rest

 ### API Key Security
-- Your Anthropic API key is stored securely using your system's keyring
+- Your Anthropic API key is stored securely using your system's keyring (for macOS click "always accept")
 - Keys are never transmitted except to Anthropic's official API endpoints

 ### Safe Mode